 Tokyo Sumo Tournament Dates

 For those wanting tickets for sumo wrestling in Tokyo, January, May and September are the months to pencil in for a visit to the *Ryogoku Kokugikan in east Tokyo.
-Each tourney runs for 15 straight days starting on the Sunday closest to the 10th of the month.
-For Sumo Tournament schedule and ticket information, visit the website of Nihon Sumo Kyokai (see link below).
+Each tournament runs for 15 straight days starting on the Sunday closest to the 10th of the month.
+For Sumo Tournament schedules and ticket information, visit the website of Nihon Sumo Kyokai (see link below).